It’s Wednesday night , so this series continues.

 Even thinking about it now, I’m getting a little sick about it.
 I thought that I would never call out of a show in my life.
 Ever.
 I thought that nothing would keep me from a theater.
 To know that I was wrong about that so early in my career sucks.

-I liked to think that I was one of those super human people.
-Oh yeah, put me in a tough spot and I’ll just become a superhero.
+I liked to think I was one of those super human people.
+Oh yeah, put me in a tough spot and I’ll become a superhero.
 No big deal.
 But nope.
-I was just a boring girl who let everything happen to her.
+I was a boring girl who let everything happen to her.

-Next week, I’ll pick up on this very subject, and explore why I wasn’t stubborn enough to leave.
+I’ll explore why I wasn’t stubborn enough to leave next week.